10 Most Authentic Japanese Restaurants in London

 If you’re feeling adventurous, surrender yourself to the culinary journey ahead.
 The menu offers nothing but good life decisions.
 For those seeking a safe choice, the skewer sets are your go-to, featuring an array of grilled meats and vegetables, including chicken gizzard, shiitake mushrooms, and king prawns.

-Be sure to make a reservation in advance, dinner spots at Jin Kichi are as sought after as an English teaching job in Japan.
+Be sure to make a reservation in advance, dinner spots at Jin Kichi tend to get pretty competitive.

 9. Koya Soho